-The Status is a attached to your Frames or Ramps product (not the slicedFrames product, but the individual Frames "slices" therein) and holds information about the instrument status, where the different parts of PACS were pointing and what it was doing, all listed in time order.
-To view Status information for your observation you can click-to-send your single frame or a ramp to the Editor panel, locate the Status therein, and right-click on it to view using the Dataset Viewer, TablePlotter, or OverPlotter (screenshot below).
-The entries in the Status table are of mixed type#integer, double, boolean, and string.
+The Status is a attached to your Frames or Ramps product (not the slicedFrames product, but the individual Frames slices therein) and holds information about the instrument status, where the different parts of PACS were pointing and what it was doing, all listed in time order.
+We explained in Sec.
+3.4.1 how to view the Status: use the Dataset Viewer, TablePlotter, or OverPlotter <LINK>.
+The entries in the Status table are of mixed type-integer, double, boolean, and string.
 The ones that are plain numbers can be viewed with the Table/OverPlotter, the others you need to look at with the Dataset Viewer.
-You cannot currently overplot easily entries that have very different ranges.
+(Overplotting to see clearly entries that have very different Y-ranges can be a bit difficult.)
 In Chap.
-4 we explain more about the Status and what parts of the Status table you are likely to want to look at and how you can plot the entries that are not numbers.
+4 is explained more about the Status and how you can plot the entries that are not numbers.

-For a Frames product the Status column entries are single values per time stamp (per reset index) and for a Ramps product some entries will be an array of values.
+For a Frames product the Status column entries are single values per time stamp (per reset index) and for a Ramps product some entries will be an array of values instead.
 The Status is added to as the pipeline processing proceeds.
-The Status table of myframe contains the same as, and more columns than, myramp and is more useful to look at (the frame has had more tasks run on it).
-Of particular interest to you at this point in time will be the chopper movements (CPR) and the grating movements (GPR), and maybe also how the signal modulates with these.
+The Status table of a Frames contains the same as, and more columns than, a Ramps and is more useful to look at (the Frames has had more tasks run on it).
+What you can check at point in time are the chopper movements and the grating movements, and if you like also also how the signal modulates with these (for your interest, as this is not very useful as a diagnostic of the pipeline).
 To remind you what the chopper and grating do: (i) The chopper moves between a position that is pointing at your target and a position that is pointing at blank sky.
 The blank-sky data will be subtracted from the on-target data in order to remove effect of the telescope background and also remove the dark current.
-This chopping happens with a very high frequency (as it much sample at each grating step).
-You may want to check that the signal really is lower in the blank-sky position than the on-target position (although bear in mind that with the short integration times that PACS operates at, the difference in signal between the chopper positions will not be huge). (ii) The grating moves with a certain speed and step size in order to sample the wavelength range at the dispersion you have requested, and does this usually at least twice (once down in wavelength and once up in wavelength).
-You may also want to look at how the signal changes with grating position.
+This chopping happens with a very high frequency (as it samples at each grating step).
+The chopping necessitates a nodding, and our arrangements is that chop+ nod A is ontarget and chop- nod A is off-target, while chop- nod B is on target and chop+ nod B is off-target.
+In the next pipeline stage we show you how to compare the spectra from these different combinations, for now we only explain how to plot the Status parameter "CPR", which is the chopper position in instrumental units. (ii) The grating moves with a certain speed and step size in order to sample the wavelength range at the dispersion you have requested, and does this usually at least twice (once down in wavelength and once up in wavelength).
+We will show you how to plot the Status parameter "GPR", which is the grating position in instrumental units.